Zod Showcase

 Real-World Use Cases

-Practical patterns for production use.
-Zod is particularly useful wherever untrusted data enters your app: forms, APIs, and environment configuration.
+Here we will showcase some practical patterns for real world production use.
+Zod is particularly useful wherever untrusted data enters your app like from forms, APIs, and even environment configuration like from .env files.

 API Response Parsing